UCLH-DHCT/emap/docs/Glossary.md

 - <a id="ci">**Continuous Integration**</a>

+	Continuous Integration.
 The practice of automating the integration of code changes from multiple contributors into a software project.

 - <a id="clarity">**Clarity**</a>